jld5650/Scheerer-Drawing-Lookup-/READMEFIRST.md

 Dates: 6 digit number
 Revisions: A-N **

--Go back to the menu form
+-Go back to the menu form<br>
--The first three buttons take you to datagrids accompanied by Adobe Pdf Readers
+-The first three buttons take you to datagrids accompanied by Adobe Pdf Readers<br>

 **'Full View and Edit' (Admins) lets you view and (Add/Delete/Update) individual files.
 (Some issues with 'Update' function) 'Full View' (Admins and Vice Admins) lets you view but not edit.
   'Partial View' (Admins, Vice-Admins, and Sales) only lets you see Customer Drawings with a less capable pdf viewer and image stamp.**

--Click on a record to view file
+-Click on a record to view file<br>
--Scroll wheel click on a record to view a file in the datagrid section -Right click to view a file in a folder(Admin/Vice Admin only) -Type in search to search part name
+-Scroll wheel click on a record to view a file in the datagrid section<br>
+-Right click to view a file in a folder(Admin/Vice Admin only)<br>
+-Type in search to search part name<br>

 **I used Microsoft Access being that it was a small office application 5-8 people.
 I would probably not use it again.
 We were able to hide the main drawing folder from peering eyes while still giving read rights sales.
 I would do a million things knowing what I know now but I am happy with the results.
 I would